mercadopago/devsite-docs/guides/magento-two/landing.en.md

  - type: normal
  - message: With the Mercado Pago module you can configure the payment using:
  - benefit_title: Checkout Pro
- - benefit_message: Payment is made out without leaving your virtual store with cards (debit or credit), offline payments (ticket and ATM) and Pix.
+ - benefit_message: Payment is made on the Mercado Pago page (inside or outside your store) with cards (debit or credit), cash (ticket) and bank transfer.
  - benefit_title: Checkout API
- - benefit_message: Payment is made on the Mercado Pago page (inside or outside your store) with cards (debit or credit), cash (ticket) and bank transfer.
+ - benefit_message: Payment is made out without leaving your virtual store with cards (debit or credit), offline payments (ticket and ATM) and bank transfer.
  - image: /magento-two/magento2-payment.png
 ---
 ------------